|

 - Kim Sterelny and Paul Griffiths (1999) Sex and Death.
 An Introduction to Philosophy of Biology, with the last chapter (15) "What is Life?".
 Amazingly (!), they refuse to give a definition of life: "We do not see how a definition of 'life' is likely to help us with odd and hard-to-classify cases: prions, viruses, social insect colonies, or the much less plausible idea that the earth itself is a living system" (p.358) and in stead they try to define 'universal biology'.
 Gánti is not mentioned (of course), and there is nothing similar to Gánti's life criteria, which is a serious omission for a philosophy of biology textbook.

-- JMS's definition: "Entities are alive if they have the properties of multiplication, variation, and heredity or are descended from such entities" is indeed a mix of 'life' and 'evolution'.
+- JMS's definition: "Entities are alive if they have the properties of multiplication, variation, and heredity or are descended from such entities" is indeed a mix of 'life' and 'evolution'. 'multiplication', 'variation', and 'heredity' describe the ability to do something, not properties directly observable in a single cell.
+In fact it are behaviours.
+These 3 properties only are observable when a cell divides and so on.
+Gánti's definition of life is a system with 3 components.

 - Jens Burmeister in Brack (1998) The Molecular Origins of Life confuses 'life' and 'evolving system' and produces an implicit definition of life: "In general, an evolving system is able to metabolize, to self-replicate, and to undergo mutations.
 Thus self-replication is one of the three criteria that enable us to distinguish non-living from living systems." (p.295).
 He switches, without noticing, from 'evolving systems' to 'living systems'.
 An organism without mutations is not alive?
 That is why we need explicit definitions!